Lane Thomas Preview, Player Props: Nationals vs. Marlins

 Lane Thomas At The Plate

-- Thomas leads Washington in slugging percentage (.466) and total hits (146) this season.
+- Thomas has 146 hits to go with a slugging percentage of .466, both of which rank first among Washington hitters this season.

-- Among the qualifying hitters in baseball, he ranks 25th in batting average, 73rd in on-base percentage, and 43rd in slugging.
+- Among the qualifying hitters in MLB play, his batting average ranks 26th, his on-base percentage ranks 72nd, and he is 43rd in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.